-There was no specific Stakeholder Group meeting but such stakeholder events voiced the spectrum of opinions, from 'environmentalists' emphasising the need to be conservative / precautionary to ensure that development is 'sustainable' to developers and businesses mostly proposing ambitious growth levels, supportive policies and ample development land.
+There were several specific Stakeholder Group meetings and a substantial 'LDP Stakeholder Event' (April 2018 at the Everglades) which voiced the spectrum of opinions, from 'environmentalists' emphasising the need to be conservative / precautionary to ensure that development is 'sustainable', to developers and businesses mostly proposing ambitious growth levels, supportive policies and ample development land.

-3.3 Member input
+3.3 Member Input

-The 2016 series of Member Workshops, pre-POP meetings, SGP inputs and the Spring 2018 Round Table Discussion Sessions (RTDs) discussed the overall levels of growth as well as the specifics of target population levels, housing quantum and jobs levels.
+The 2016 series of 10 Member Workshops, pre-POP Committee meetings, SGP inputs and the Spring 2019 Round Table Discussion Sessions (7 no. RTDs), as well as the 10 Member Discussion Meetings (MDMs) during January to October 2019, discussed the overall levels of growth as well as the specifics of target population levels, housing quantum and jobs levels.
 The steer from Members is to support the SGP targets and investment proposals for the District, to be positive, ambitious and for the LDP to be able to assist and accommodate / not constrain the potential for the growth / development of the City and District, all balanced with the need for protection of the environment and well-being of all our people.